frankorc/Nvim/README.md

 ## Startify
 You could add a custom header in `start-screen.vim`.
 You can find it in `~/.config/nvim/plug-config`.
-You can use pages to convert Text to ASCII online and put it at the beginning of the file like this:
+You could use web pages to convert Text to ASCII online and put it at the beginning of the file like this:
 ```
 let g:startify_custom_header = [
         \'  _   _ ______ ______      _______ __  __  ',